L

 little eyebrow, man’s name tk̓ʷuk̓ʷm̓s

-land, country, earth, world tm̓xʷúlaʔxʷ
+land, country, earth, world, environment, habitat tm̓xʷúlaʔxʷ

 lay things onto tqəmniw̓sn̓t